Colorado Governor Signs Landmark AI Consumer Protection Bill into Law

 In an update to a story we brought to you earlier this month, state lawmakers in Colorado have successfully passed and the Governor has signed into law a bill aimed at protecting customers from artificial intelligence (AI).
 The bill, titled “Concerning Consumer Protections in Interactions with Artificial Intelligence Systems”, establishes regulations and requirements for developers and deployers of high-risk AI systems in Colorado to safeguard consumers from algorithmic discrimination.

 Algorithmic discrimination is defined as instances where an AI system results in unlawful differential treatment or impacts that disfavor individuals based on protected characteristics like race, gender, age, and other traits.
-A high-risk AI system is identified as any AI system that plays a substantial role in making consequential decisions that have material legal or significant effects on areas such as education, employment, financial services, healthcare, housing, and more.
-The bill outlines distinct requirements for developers, who create or substantially modify AI systems, and deployers, who use or deploy high-risk AI systems.
+A high-risk AI system is identified as any AI system that plays a substantial role in making consequential decisions.
+These decisions have material legal or significant effects on areas such as education, employment, financial services, healthcare, housing, and more.
+The bill outlines distinct requirements for developers, who create or substantially modify AI systems.
+There are also requirements for deployers, who use or deploy high-risk AI systems.

 Developer Duties